munificent/craftinginterpreters/book/functions.md

 ^code callable

-It is passed the interpreter so that the class implementing the call can access state on the interpreter if it needs to.
-It also receives the list of evaluated argument values.
-The value returned by `call()` is the result that the call expression produces.
+We pass it the interpreter in case the class implementing `call()` needs it.
+We also give it the list of evaluated argument values.
+The implementer's job is then to return the value that the call expression produces.

 ### Call type errors

-Before we get to actually implementing this interface, we need to make the visit method a little more robust.
-I ignored a couple of failure modes that we can't pretend won't occur.
+Before we get to implementing LoxCallable, we need to make the visit method a little more robust.
+It currently ignores a couple of failure modes that we can't pretend won't occur.
 First, what happens if the callee isn't actually something you can call?
-What if you do:
+What if you try to do this:

 ```lox
 "totally not a function"();
 ```

-The runtime representation of a Lox string is a Java string, so when we cast that to Callable, the JVM will throw a ClassCastException.
+Strings aren't callable in Lox.
+The runtime representation of a Lox string is a Java string, so when we cast that to LoxCallable, the JVM will throw a ClassCastException.
 We don't want our interpreter to vomit out some nasty Java stack trace and die.
-Because Lox isn't statically-typed, we can't rely on some type checker to prevent errors like this from happening.
-Instead, we need to check the type dynamically ourselves:
+Instead, we need to check the type ourselves first:

 ^code check-is-callable (2 before, 1 after)